wxiang54/cse305-finalproj/README.md

     return render(request, "<your_html_file_here>")
 ```
 4. Add the URL to the **urls.py** file in the **main** app directory.
+    * The first string "test/" should be the URL that calls your function in "views.py".
+It doesn't necessarily have to be called the same thing (e.g. you could define a URL "localhost:8000/foo" that calls the function `bar` in "views.py"), but usually it makes the most sense.
+    * Replace `views.test` with the actual function name you defined in "views.py", like `views.signup` for example.
+    * The name can really be anything, but it's still nice to name the URL something that actually fits.

 ```py
 from django.urls import path
 from . import views